allen-zqh/new_blog/content/en/post/after-graduation/index.md

 ## Schedule

 After graduation, I have planed for my futhur study.
-The schedule is shown as follows:

-1. Learn Japanese, 2020.08-09.
+The recentschedule is shown as follows, If I complete all the above arrangements on time, I will tick and note the completion time:

+ - [ ] _2020.08-2020.09_.
+Learn Japanese.
 Cause the busy work in lab, I still not finish some Japanese courses.
+ - [ ] _2020.07-2020.08_.
+Completing a journal paper (the subject is network traffic prediction).
+The first draft has been completed, and the drawing and translation are currently underway.
+ - [ ] _From 2020.09_.
+According to the follow-up study arrangement, I may go to the company for internship.
+In addition, I am preparing lessons (natural language processing related).
+While teaching to undergraduates, consolidate my basic knowledge and accumulate teaching experience.
-2. Keep reading and learning.
+ - [ ] _ALWAYS!_.
+Keep reading and learning.